binipringle/contracts/_texts/0-outline.md

 1. when the parties explicitly agree that silence will constitute acceptance (e.g. "if you don't hear from me by Friday you can assume the offer is accepted by us");
 2. when the parties' past dealings have established a practice in which silence conveys acceptance (i.e. when the parties have impliicitly agreed that silence will be accceptance); and
 3. when the offeree has already received the benefits of the offered contract.

+Slides:

+Bilateral:

+- promise in exchange for promise
+- accceptance happens with return promise
+- both parties bound when the return promise is made

+Unilateral:

+- promise in exchange for performance
+- accceptance occurs when offeree renders full performance
+- no one is bound unless/until offeree performs
+- offer must specify that it can be accepted only by performance

+Bilateral vs. unilateral hypos

+(I) I promise to pay you $30 if you deliver these apples.
+"Ok." bilateral or unilateral?

+Every contract is conditional on someone doing something.
+MOst contracts are bilateral.
+Just using the word "if" does not make it unilateral. "ok" makes it sound liike a promise - makes it sound bilateral. two ways to interpret: one is that "ok" is a promise.
+Other way is i'll pay you if and only if you deliver these apples.
+I'll pay you whhen the apples are delivered.
+The second example is unilateral.
+Would woulddd a reasonable person thiink?
+MAJOR GUIDELINE: STRONG PREFERENCCE FOR BILATERAL AND STRONG PRESUMPTION THAT THE PARTIIES WANTED IT TO BE BILATERAL.
+Presumption is that a reasonable person would think it were bilateral.
+Anser: bilateral because not clear that it is unilateral.

+(2) Frank: "I promise to pay you $100 if you paint my fence."
+Barb: "ok."

+Really the same thing as (I).
+It's unclear.
+You can make arguments on both sides.
+But the best answer would take into account the strong preference for bilateral contracts.

+(3) Frank: "I promiise to pay you $100 if you find and return my lost cat."
+Barb: "ok."

+This is the same as (1) and (2) except that it's not.
+Would a reasonable person be promiising to find the cat?
+The presumption shifts when the offer is for a reward.
+Finding the cat is unlikely.
+Not guarranteed.
+A reasonable person would probabbly think that she is not promising to find the cat.

+Typical examples of unilateral contracts

+- offer of a reward
+- contest
+- standard insurance contract
+- at will employment
+- Rule: *an offer will implcitly require full performance if it requsts the offeree do something dangerous, risky, or unlikely to occur.*

+What are the implications of characterizing something as unilateral rather than bilateral?

+How do you kow whicch is calledd for?

+- K interpretation
+- Look at parties' intent
+- Objective test
+- Court preference for bilateral

 **Theodore B. Russell v.
 Texas Co.** U.S. Court of Appeals for the 9th Circuit, 238 F.2d 636 (1956)